Summer Study Abroad - Fine Art Studio

-Practice and contemporary theory are unified throughout the programme, enabling students to establish and extend the contexts within which they operate as a practitioner.
+Practice and contemporary theory are unified throughout the programme.
+This enables students to establish and extend the contexts within which they operate as a practitioner.

-The Fine Art Studio programme is distinguished by three developmental stages and projects:
+The Fine Art Studio programme has three developmental stages and projects:

-STAGE 1 – Developing a Research-Based Practice: ‘A Frame in the Façade’ guides students through a series of intensive one-day workshops, where experimental links will be established between diverse materials and processes.
+STAGE 1 – Developing a Research-Based Practice: ‘A Frame in the Façade’ guides students through a series of intensive one-day workshops.
+Here, experimental links will be established between diverse materials and processes.

 STAGE 2 – Context: ‘Remapping the Fold’ challenges students to locate the key ideas, themes and working methodologies that have arisen in their practical explorations during Stage 1, and develop a self-propelled practical and contextual enquiry over the next four days.

-STAGE 3 – Consolidation: ‘The Space Undone’ encourages students to reflect upon their developments in Stage 2, and realise a nuanced body of work that extends the potentialities of their practice, with an emphasis on ideas of ‘space’ and ‘display’.
+STAGE 3 – Consolidation: ‘The Space Undone’ encourages students to reflect upon their developments in Stage 2.
+They are going to realize a nuanced body of work that extends the potentialities of their practice, with an emphasis on ideas of ‘space’ and ‘display’.

-Students will play an active role in a series of lectures, artist seminar sessions, group critiques, one-to-one tutorials, gallery visits and gallery workshops, as well as collaborating with MA Fine Art and MA Curating and Collection students to curate and install and exhibition of work made during Stage 3 of the programme.
+Students will play an active role in a series of lectures, artist seminar sessions, group critiques, one-to-one tutorials, gallery visits and gallery workshops.
+They will work with MA Fine Art and MA Curating and Collection students.
+They will also curate and install and exhibition of work made during Stage 3 of the programme.

 Fine Art practice is an extended field of enquiry, and no longer can be considered as demarcated modes of expression.
 Rather, they are ‘zones of contagion’, constantly expanding and ‘widening their scope’.
-This open and concept-led programme will encourage you to work with a wide range of mediums and processes to enable you to locate, develop, contextualise and rigorously analyse your developments as a creative practitioner.
+This open and concept-led programme will encourage you to work with a wide range of mediums.
+The processes will enable you to locate, develop, contextualise and rigorously analyse your developments as a creative practitioner.